LyRIng/CL2bm1/README.md

 In directory **/schem** the complete schematic of the board is available.

-In the **/features** directory a description PDF of the board is available.
+In the **/features** directory a description PDF of the board is available, and the latest datasheet of AVR/Microchip ATMega1284P controller.

 ### Programming Examples
 Source code for programming examples is available in the **/examples** directory.
+This update contains examples for CodevisionAVR C Compiler (Examples1-3), see full documentation in **/examples-doc**

 ### References